silvurred/silvurred/README.md

 You're egotistical if you think I copied you.

 DNI SARK COS/SUPS.
-EVEN THO HIS LORE CHANGED, IT DOESN'T CHANGE THE FACT THAT HIS STORY IS STILL WEIRD.
+THE STORY REWRITE DOESN'T MAKE IT LESS BAD.